vid/SenseBase/README.md

 * grunt
 * Edit assets, grunt will generate final files

+# Programming notes

+Annotations are a child relationship to contentItems.

+ContentItems initially have an state of 'found' ('queued' if scraping, then 'found' when scraped).
+After their first annotation and an annotationSummary is added, this becomes 'annotated.'

 # Acknowledgement

 This project is supported by and forms the basis of http://www.github.com/TsangLab/Proxiris, as well as work developed for the Observastory project for eHealth in Motion | Dataparc.